jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 config.ConnectionString = configuration.GetConnectionString("Db");
 ```

-Once done, the configuration should be past to the `Session` class.
-If you use microsofts DI container you can configure it as follows:
+For DI users, add both classes to the container information.
+Here is a Microsoft DI container example:

 ```csharp
 services.AddSingleton<DbConfiguration>();
 services.AddScoped<Session>();
 ```

-Or if don't use a container, you can just create it directly:
+When not using a DI, create the `Session` as this:

 ```csharp
 using (var session = new Session(config))